 A Brief History of Distributed Databases

 The era of Web 2.0 brought with it a renewed interest in database design.
 While traditional RDBMS databases served well the data storage and data processing needs of the enterprise world from their commercial inception in the late 1970s until the dotcom era, the large amounts of data processed by the new applications—and the speed at which this data needs to be processed—required a new approach.
-For a great overview on the need for these new database designs, I highly recommend watching this presentation that database guru Michael Stonebraker delivered for Stanford’s Computer Systems Colloquium.
+For a great overview on the need for these new database designs, I highly recommend watching the presentation, Stanford Seminar - Big Data is (at least) Four Different Problems, that database guru Michael Stonebraker delivered for Stanford’s Computer Systems Colloquium.
 The new databases that have emerged during this time have adopted names such as NoSQL and NewSQL, emphasizing that good old SQL databases fell short when it came to meeting the new demands.

 Despite their different design choices for particular protocols, these databases have adopted, for the most part, a shared-nothing, distributed computing architecture.
 While the processing power of every computing system is ultimately limited by physical constraints and, in cases such as distributed databases where parallel executions are involved, by the implications of Amdahl's law, most of these systems offer the theoretical possibility of unlimited horizontal capacity scaling for both compute and storage.
 Each node represents a unit of compute and storage that can be added to the system as needed.